 For pothos, think light and breathable.
 A mix of potting soil + perlite or coco coir works best.
 This keeps roots airy and prevents overwatering issues, which pothos plants are especially sensitive to.

 Topsoil alone is only a base layer, not a complete growing medium for gardening.
-If you’re still asking, can you plant directly in topsoil, the answer remains no in most cases, because roots often struggle due to low nutrient availability, poor soil structure, and compaction issues that slow plant growth and reduce overall soil health.
+If you’re still asking, Can You Use Top Soil for Gardening, the answer remains no in most cases, because roots often struggle due to low nutrient availability, poor soil structure, and compaction issues that slow plant growth and reduce overall soil health.

 However, when you combine topsoil with compost or other organic matter, it becomes a balanced, nutrient-rich growing medium.
 It improves topsoil vs compost performance in real garden use, enhancing drainage, increasing microbial activity, and supporting stronger root development.